nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 - [X] An IDE of your choice, though IntelliJ IDEA is recommended as this project is developed with this IDE.

-> 🧾 IDE-related references in this developer guide IDE will be tailored for IntelliJ IDEA.
+<p class="box info"> 🧾 IDE-related references in this developer guide IDE will be tailored for IntelliJ IDEA.</p>

 ### Setting Up
 1. Fork the [WerkIt!
 GitHub repository](https://github.com/AY2122S2-CS2113T-T09-2/tp).